Mária and József raise 6 children in Csanytelek, Hungary.

 According to the latest data almost half of young children live in poverty in Hungary.

 Mária and her daughter, Luca preparing for school early in the morning.
 Luca leaves the house and goes to school every morning at 6.30 with her brother.

 The family later on has also face the problems of the mass departure of people, which seriously affects rural villages.
 In Hungary already the half of people between 19 and 30 would like to work abroad.

 The Borsos family

 The Borsos family of eight members lives in the village of Csanytelek, Csongrád county, Hungary.
 The everyday life and the problems of the family are perfect reflections of the problems of eastern Hungary.
 The main income of the family is the state aid they receive after each child, altogether 460 USD per month at the moment.
-Their disadvantaged situation under the poverty threshold is not unique: one-third of the population lives below the poverty line in Hungary, and more than 12% in extreme poverty.
+Their disadvantaged situation under the poverty threshold is not unique: quarter of the population lives below the poverty line in Hungary and more than 9% in extreme poverty.

 Mária and József not only have to deal with the difficulties of upbringing 6 children in their everyday lives, but also with the unemployment typical to the area.
 Both of them tries to do seasonal work in order to raise the monthly wage, but this work is as casual as underpaid.